magiccoder815/wp-org-make/readme.md

 1. Log in with username `admin` and password `password`.

+### Plugins

+#### Meeting Calendar

+If you wish to work with the Meeting Calendar plugin, you must build it first.
+Follow the `Getting Started` instructions in the plugin's readme.

 ### Environment management

 These must be run in the project's root folder, _not_ in theme/plugin subfolders.